Submitted by Jeremy on Wed, 02/06/2010 - 1:44pm

 Groups that have been contacted about the federation at some point since March 2013:

-Jura (Sydney) - Had an observer participate in the June 2013 conference and hosted the January 2014 conference at which the proposed constitution was discussed.
+- Jura Books (Sydney) - Had an observer participate in the June 2013 conference and hosted the January 2014 conference at which the proposed constitution was discussed.
 Discussed, amended and agreed on the May 2015 draft of the constitution.
-Jura is hosting a meeting of the federation (possibly the inaugral conference?) in June 2015.
+Hosted the meeting on 14th June 2015, at which two Jura delegates attended, and it was agreed that the provisional Anarchist Federation Australia be formed.

-Melbourne Anarchist Communist Group - Sent two delegates to June 2013 Conference and January 2014 conference.
+- Melbourne Anarchist Communist Group - Sent two delegates to June 2013 Conference and January 2014 conference.
 The MACG have expressed support and a desire to have the principles of 'the platform' incorporated into the constitution.
 Has participated in two joint meetings with the MAC to discuss the proposed constitution and have proposed some additions and modifications which were incorporated into the proposed constitution that was presented to the January 2014 conference.
+One MACG delegate attended the meeting on 14th June 2015 at Jura, where it was agreed to form the provisional Anarchist Federation Australia.

 Submitted by John Smith on Mon, 13/04/2015 - 1:55pm